philips/inkpalm-5-adb-english/README.md

-# Xiaomi DuoKan E-reader ADB commands list.
+# Xiaomi Inkpalm 5 E-reader ADB commands list.

 This document contents instructions to:
 1. Change language of Xiaomi MiReader to English